gbitz/dotaStats/journal.md

 I did a little more research on the api I plan to use for this project and it seems like I will be able to find all necessary information to complete my project.
+### Week 2-18-19 -> 2-24-19
+I added the userDao and tests for user CRUD interaction with the database.
+Took longer than expected.
+Looking to have more time to research my project
+### Week 2-25-19 -> 3-3-19
+Added RoleDao table with many to one relationship.
+Added RoleDoa, Role.java, and RoleDao tests.